-- CB.
+CB.
 College-level work means those courses that are applicable toward an associate of arts, associate of science or baccalaureate degree at their respective institution.
-Developmental (remedial) courses, numbered below 100 are not considered college-level. - DC.
-Traditional students are those who enter college within three years of high school graduation or within three years from the date when they would have graduated from high school. - ED.
-Full admission status describes students who have met all the admissions standards and are not admitted under exemptions, exceptions, conditions, or provisions. - FE.
+Developmental (remedial) courses, numbered below 100 are not considered college-level.

+DC.
+Traditional students are those who enter college within three years of high school graduation or within three years from the date when they would have graduated from high school.

+ED.
+Full admission status describes students who have met all the admissions standards and are not admitted under exemptions, exceptions, conditions, or provisions.

+FE.
 Provisional admission status is reserved for students who do not meet one or both of the proficiency standards (mathematics or writing).
 During this temporary provisional status, students must satisfactorily complete developmental coursework or additional tests to demonstrate the proficiency required for college-level work.

+Board action April 1, 1929 (rescinded); Item 18-002-R1077, Admission Requirements: General Policies; Montana University System, October 28, 1977 as revised April 13, 1984, May 3, 1985, December 1986, December 16, 1988, September 14, 1989, March 22, 1990, April 26, 1990, November 20, 1997, and January 28, 1999; editorial changes made July 14, 2004; Item 148-104-R0910 clarification and consolidation, September 23, 2010.
+Item 162-101-R0114, revised to reflect the Montana Board of Public Education policy, January 1, 2014.
+Revised April 16, 2020 per Item 187-101-C0420.
+Revised May 21, 2021 via Item 194-110-R0521.

-Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020; Revised: May 27,
+Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020; Revised: May 27, 2021

-- GF.
-Open admission refers to a non-competitive college admission process in which the only academic criterion for entrance is a high school diploma or high school equivalency completion assessment designated by the Montana Board of Public Education. - HG.
+GF.
+Open admission refers to a non-competitive college admission process in which the only academic criterion for entrance is a high school diploma or high school equivalency completion assessment designated by the Montana Board of Public Education.

+HG.
 Early admission refers to the admission of a high-school aged student prior to his or her high school graduation.
-The student may earn college credit while enrolled high school. - IH.
-Non-degree admission is for students who do not intend to pursue a degree program. - J. Program can be found in two contexts in higher education: 1) a degree/credential program, such as a certificate, associate, or baccalaureate degree program; or 2) an academic program, such as a nursing or engineering program.
-Admissions requirements apply to both types of programs. - KJ.
+The student may earn college credit while enrolled high school.

+I. Non-degree admission is for students who do not intend to pursue a degree program.

+J. Program can be found in two contexts in higher education: 1) a degree/credential program, such as a certificate, associate, or baccalaureate degree program; or 2) an academic program, such as a nursing or engineering program.
+Admissions requirements apply to both types of programs.

+KJ.
 Ability to Benefit exams are designated in the federal register as means for required of students who do not have US high school diplomas or recognized equivalents such as GEDs in order to demonstrate their ability to benefit from the training offered and be eligible to receive financial aid under any Title IV Higher Education Act program.
-The ATB exams, chosen from a list approved by the United States Department of Education, demonstrate the students' ability to benefit from the training offered. - LK.
+The ATB exams, chosen from a list approved by the United States Department of Education, demonstrate the students' ability to benefit from the training offered.

+Amending the definition of ATB exams

+LK.
 Dual enrollment is the broad term for various types of opportunities for high school students to take college coursework while they are enrolled in high school, either for dual credit or college-credit only.
 (Operational Guidelines for Dual Enrollment)

-Appendix I

-Regents' College Preparatory Program (301 II (A)) and Rigorous Core (301 II (B) 5)